karmaniverous/stan/.stan/system/stan.system.md

 - Project‑level (`/<stanPath>/system/stan.project.md`): concrete, repo‑specific requirements, tools, and workflows.

 # Default Task (when files are provided with no extra prompt)

+Primary objective — Plan-first

+- Finish the swing on the development plan:
+  - Ensure `<stanPath>/system/stan.todo.md` (“development plan” / “dev plan” / “implementation plan” / “todo list”) exists and reflects the current state (requirements + implementation).
+  - If outdated: update it first (as a patch with Full Listing + Patch) using the newest archives and script outputs.
+Record a brief refactor note under `<stanPath>/refactors/`.
+  - Only after the dev plan is current should you proceed to code or other tasks for this turn (unless the user directs otherwise).

 Step 0 — Long-file scan (no automatic refactors)